TuhinNair/durcov/README.md

 ###### It's actually just a toy app with 4 types of commands

 ## Tools
 * I chose Go because that's the language I've been working with recently.
-For a serious application I'd probably use something else because there isn't a officially maintained `twilio-sdk` for Go.
+For a lasting application I'd probably use something else because there isn't a officially maintained `twilio-sdk` for Go.
 * I chose `Heroku` because I wanted to try it.
-I like it, I'll probably use it for personal projects/experiments going forward.
-Very fast zero-to-deployed platform.
+(I like it, I'll probably use it for personal projects/experiments going forward.
+Very fast zero-to-deployed platform.)
-* Postgres because it's my go-to.
+* Postgres.

 ## Assumptions (or the fine art of taking shortcuts?)
 * The doc mentions two services.
-Now that could mean isolated applications communicating over a network but to me that meant:
+My implementation might not meet everyone's definition because to some that could mean isolated applications communicating over a network but to me that meant:
     * Modular
     * Composable
     * Decoupled